 Papers should be between 4,000 and 8,000 words (for book reviews, the suggested length is between 1,000 and 3,000 words), and written in accordance with the 7th edition of the MLA citation style.
 All submissions should also include an 100-word abstract and a list of 5-7 keywords, a short bio, and an abstract.
 Alternately, you may wish to fill in the following submission form:

 Bio (no more than 100 words):

 Abstract (no more than 300 words):

-Please e-mail all submissions, queries, and comments to email@example.com.
+Unless you are submitting work for a special issue, please e-mail all submissions, queries, and comments to email@example.com.

 Please also note the following:

 - Papers which have been previously submitted for seminars, workshops and lectures, as well as chapters of diploma papers/dissertations can be submitted for publication.
 However, papers which have already been published will not be accepted unless you have secured permission from the initial publishers.

 - Please note that your submission shall be rejected should it be very negligently written (poor English language skills, sub-standard spelling or punctuation) or should its citation style be so far from the MLA style that it requires an unreasonable amount of editing.